ss1611/CS220-AU-portfolio-1/README.md

 - 2021-10-27 Learned the VSC deeply
 - 2021-10-28 start to think about essay and take more reading materials
 - 2021-11-03 Attended class
-- 2021-11-10 Add a personal inteduction to index
+- 2021-11-10 Add a personal introduction to index
 - 2021-11-17 Attended class and learn about innovation centre
 - 2021-12-01 Attended class, progress with github protfolio, V&R map creating
 - 2021-12-03 Create a Linkedin account
-- 2021-12-08 Attended class
+- 2021-12-08 Attended class and then download the wahtsapp

 <br>

 ## TODO
 - complete my essay
 - add some pictures to my CV
+- carry on woking with my github
+- find a peer

 <br>